tsunami416604/azure-docs.hu-hu/articles/iot-dps/quick-enroll-device-x509-csharp.md

 1. Close the C# sample output window on your computer.

 1. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select **Enrollment Groups**.
-Select the *Registration ID* for the enrollment entry you created using this quickstart and select **Delete**.
+Select the *Registration ID* for the enrollment entry you created using this quickstart and press **Delete**.

-1. From your Device Provisioning service in the Azure portal, select **Certificates**, choose the certificate you uploaded for this quickstart, and select **Delete** at the top of **Certificate Details**.
+1. From your Device Provisioning service in the Azure portal, select **Certificates**, choose the certificate you uploaded for this quickstart, and press **Delete** at the top of **Certificate Details**.

 ## <a name="next-steps"></a>Következő lépések